Looking for the perfect vegan guacamole recipe that’s easy, simple and chunky? Keep reading and make the perfect party pleaser today.

 Guacamole is one of the best dishes to make for a gathering, movie night with friends, 5 de Mayo gatherings or even at an Airbnb when travelling after a whole day of exploring.
 It’s versatile, healthy, easy to make and doesn’t call for any difficult-to-find ingredients (providing you have access to avocados) or equipment.

 *This vegan guacamole recipe post contains affiliate links meaning I might make a small profit if you choose to book using them at no extra cost to you.
 This helps me to keep providing you with free, quality content.

-What ingredients will you need to make this vegan guacamole recipe?
+Ingredients will need for this vegan guacamole recipe

 Guacamole is literally one of the simplest things in the world- especially authentic Mexican guacamole- and you’ll only need a handful of ingredients.
 You’ll need: